lorentsinani/FollowMeProject/README.md

 ## Design

-You will find in this project comments for almost everything we did and used mostly.
+You will find in this project comments for almost everything we did and used.
 But overall this project was designed and approached using a double linked list to store the different clips.

 ## Authors